adonig/openstreetmap-mapboxgl/README.md

 ## Building:

-### To be fixed, doesn't completely build.

 1. git clone -b openstreetmap-style https://github.com/osm2vectortiles/osm2vectortiles.git
 2. cd osm2vectortiles
 3. make postgis; make import-osm2pgsql; make generate-tm2source; make export-mbtiles
 4. docker-compose up -d postgis
 5. Put any PBF extract you'd like into osm2vectortiles/import .
 Any name is acceptable.
-I've used small extracts like Liechtenstein from Geofabrik quite successfully
+I've used small extracts like Switzerland from Geofabrik quite successfully
 6. docker-compose up import-osm2pgsql
 7. docker-compose up generate-tm2source
 8. Modify osm2vectortiles/docker-compose.yml and search for the line: "BBOX".
 Modify this line to the BBOX of your extract.
-As it is, it is setup for Liechtenstein
+As it is, it is setup for Switzerland
 9. docker-compose up export
-10. Wait 30s, you will have an MBTiles in the osm2vectortiles/export directory
+10. Wait about an hour or two, you will have an MBTiles in the osm2vectortiles/export directory

 Feel free to import different areas by placing a different PBF into the import directory and modifying the docker-compose.yml BBOX.
 The export-worker approach for large exports across a cluster should work fine but is currently untested.